10 Things to Do in Granada in Fall

 Interesting facts

-6. Feel the emotion of poetry in the Autumn in Verse festival
+6. Feel the emotion of poetry at the Autumn in Verse festival

 Do you like poetry?
 It could be said that Granada is a very poetic city; on the walls of the Alhambra, for example, there are beautiful verses written.
 Perhaps this is one of the reasons why the Autumn in Verse festival is held in autumn.